Drum Lessons

 Recording studios, Digital Audio Workstation (DAW), session drumming and much more!

-FOR MY INTERMEDIATE STUDENTS AND SELECT BEGINNER STUDENTS ONLY
+FOR MY INTERMEDIATE STUDENTS ONLY

 We also work to develop a basic understanding of how recording studios work, what make a great session drummer, what Digital Audio Workstation (DAW) software is, and music mixing and music and video production.